-In assessing the Company's ability to continue as a going concern the Directors have considered the Company's investment objective (see page 18), risk management policies (see pages 60 to 64), capital management (see note 21), the nature of the portfolio and expenditure projections, and believe that the Company has adequate resources, an appropriate financial structure and suitable management arrangements in place to continue in operational existence for the foreseeable future.
+In assessing the Company's ability to continue as a going concern the Directors have considered the Company's investment objective (see page 21), risk management policies (see pages 65 to 69), capital management (see note 22), the nature of the portfolio and expenditure projections, and believe that the Company has adequate resources, an appropriate financial structure and suitable management arrangements in place to continue in operational existence for the foreseeable future.
 For these reasons, the Directors believe that it is appropriate to continue to adopt the going concern basis in preparing the accounts.
 The Directors considered the current political environment in Russia and the impact of sanctions in making its assessment.
-See also Long Term Viability Statement on page 21.
+Considerations also included the impact of the Covid-19 pandemic on the service provided by the Manager and service providers and Brexit.
+See also Long Term Viability Statement on page 25.